 In 2020-21, £47010.68 was provided through Pupil Premium.
 This was used to fund a number of programmes and intervention groups to boost pupils’ attainment and progress as well as to ensure that disadvantaged pupils have access alongside their peers to extra-curricular opportunities.

-In 2021-22, £46,810.34 has been allocated in Pupil premium Funding and £29,145.00 In Recovery Premium Funding.
-Successful models of intervention and support for individuals and groups is continuing, with support provided both by trained teaching assistants and teachers and by external providers.
+In 2021-22, £46,810.34 was provided through Pupil premium Funding and £29,145.00 In Recovery Premium Funding.
+Successful models of intervention and support for individuals and groups continued, with support provided both by trained teaching assistants and teachers and by external providers.

 The latter include an Education Welfare Officer, Sport Specialists and other out of school activities that the children may engage in.

-A detailed illustration of how we intend to utilise Pupil Premium allocation at Dalton St Mary’s 2021-22 can be found through the following link: Pupil Premium 2021-2022
+A detailed illustration of how we intend to utilise Pupil Premium allocation at Dalton St Mary’s 2022-23 and how effective our approach was in 2021-22 can be found in the document below.